Gas And Electricity Melbourne

 - Ask about discounts? – Everyone likes a discount, so it never hurts to ask.
 A lot of energy suppliers provide discount offers to entice new customers, such as a direct debit discount, email correspondence discounts, seniors’ discounts, and even for just paying on time.
 But make sure you know what you’re getting into.While it might sound like a saving, check to see that any terms and conditions aren’t going to come back to bite you (such as losing a discount because of a late payment), and be sure to see if you’re getting the discount for the full term of your plan.Be aware too that some retailers apply discounts to your usage charge only, while others might apply it to the whole bill.
 So before you sign up based on the discounts on offer, spend some time doing to the maths to make sure it’s actually worth it—it’ll save you in the long run.

-One thing to be aware of when you’re shopping around for a retailer, is that while it might be cheaper, if their deal is too good to be true… well, it usually is, and the retailer will most likely offset their cheaper supply fee with higher usage fees.
+One thing to be aware of when you’re shopping around for gas and electricity providers, is that while it might be cheaper, if their deal is too good to be true… well, it usually is, and the retailer will most likely offset their cheaper supply fee with higher usage fees.

 So make sure you take the time to dig in to any plan you’re looking at, to really read the fine print, to get as much information as you can, so you can determine which is going to be right for you in the long term.
 And to keep that competitive edge, it’s best to change suppliers every 12 to 24 months, to make sure you can take advantage of the best rates and any new technologies that might come along.